massanoori/THRotator/doc/en/index.rst

 - Rotate screen in left or right direction by pressing Alt+Left or Alt+Right key.
 - Magnify screen to as large size as possible while THRotator detects that you are playing.
 - Vertically-long window in windowed mode.
-- If you are not satisfied by the default HUD elements (such as health, bombs, and score), you can customize them.
+- If you are not satisfied by the default HUD elements (such as lives, bombs, and score), you can customize them.
 - Save screen capture in BMP format on Th06 by Home key.
 - Fix jaggy pixels in Th11, 12, 12.5, 12.8, and 13 when screen resolution of 960x720 or 1280x960 is chosen.